Septem151/BPSWallet/README.md

 ### Installation

-Dillinger requires Java 8 or higher.
+BPSWallet requires Java 8 or higher.

 Head to the [releases](https://github.com/Septem151/BPSWallet/releases) section for the executable .jar file.
 To start BPSWallet, run the following command: